 Namespace Multiple Selections: Select and view multiple namespaces simultaneously.

-Context Selection: Change the Kubernetes context you want to operate on.
+Context Selection: Switch the Kubernetes context you operate on (with namespace carry-over / caching).

-(beta) Customizable UI Appearance: Modify the appearance of the UI, including border styles, colors, and text attributes.
+(beta) Customizable UI Appearance: Theme border styles, colors, and text attributes via a config file.

 Overall, kubetui is a powerful tool designed to provide a safe and efficient way to access and monitor your Kubernetes resources.
 With its user-friendly interface and comprehensive features, it simplifies the process of managing your applications and infrastructure.